inuguri/bikesharing_linreg/README.md

-# bikesharing_linreg
+# Bike Sharing - Linear Regression

-Bike Sharing - Linear Regression
+Prediction of demand for shared bikes